Yoast/developer/docs/customization/apis/metadata-api.md

 For simple websites, or when SEO is not a serious consideration, it's common for plugins and themes to simply output or echo meta tags into the `<head>` of a document.

-However, more advanced SEO often requires meta tags to have *context*, and an awareness of the *other* meta tags on a page.
+However, more advanced SEO often requires meta tags to have *context*, an awareness of the *other* meta tags on a page, or complicated internal logic.
 For example, the value of a [canonical URL tag](/features/seo-tags/canonical-urls/overview) might be influenced by the presence or value of a [meta robots tag](/features/seo-tags/meta-robots/overview).
 For sites running complex or multiple plugins and themes, it's also important to consider standardization and security.
 Managing these kinds of challenges becomes increasingly cumbersome without a framework.

 That's why we introduced a formal way of managing the construction and output of meta tags in the `<head>` of each page.
 We added *presenters* for each tag, which you can easily modify or extend.